mountainflo/rviz_sandbox/evaluation.md

 Our autonomous system does not use ROS.
 All the data from the sensors is stored in a .csv-file.
 To create ROS-messages and -topics from csv at a later time you have two options:

 * parse the csv-data and publish the messages over ROS while recording a rosbag.
 This solution needs a lot of time to create a rosbag file with the correct time stamps.
 * rosbag has its own API.
-There you can find different write functions to create a message in a bag file ([write-functions in rosbag C++ API](http://docs.ros.org/api/rosbag_storage/html/c++/classrosbag_1_1Bag.html#adc59dfc07b3c9a3f0dc26fdbcdc81786)).
+There you can find different write-functions to create a message in a bag file ([write-functions in rosbag C++ API](http://docs.ros.org/api/rosbag_storage/html/c++/classrosbag_1_1Bag.html#adc59dfc07b3c9a3f0dc26fdbcdc81786)).
 Besides the API there is not much documentation about writing rosbag files by yourself.

 Example .rosbag file